 Be mindful of fleet insurance

-Are you aware that one of the most significant cost advantages of having a multi-vehicle fleet is that you can usually get a significant discount on insurance over buying individual vehicle insurance policies (by purchasing a fleet insurance policy).
+Are you aware that one of the most significant cost advantages of having a multi-vehicle fleet is that you can usually get a significant discount on insurance over buying individual vehicle insurance policies by purchasing a fleet insurance policy (you might also consider business van insurance).

 You can also often make life easier by having these policies be for any driver within specific parameters, for example, the drivers need to be at least a certain age and have fewer than a certain level of penalty points.